On visualization of the linearity problem for mapping class groups of surfaces: Once-punctured surface

-We henceforth assume that $g \geq 2$.
-Then, forgetting the puncture induces a homomorphism of $\mcg$ onto $\M_g$, the mapping class group of the {\em closed} surface $\Sigma_g$.
-The kernel of this homomorphism is canonically isomorphic to $\fg$, and hence we obtain the Birman exact sequence \cite{birman_book} (see also \cite{fm}):
+Forgetting the marked point $*$ induces a homomorphism of $\mcg$ onto $\M_g$, the mapping class group of the {\em closed} surface $\Sigma_g$.
+The kernel of this homomorphism is isomorphic to $\fg$, and hence we obtain {\em the Birman exact sequence} \cite{birman_book} (see also \cite{fm}):

+Here we need to take some care about the definition of the mapping $i$.
+Under our convention, which seems opposite to the convention in \cite{birman_book}, that the multiplication of two mapping classes is read from right to left, the original mapping defined for $i$ by Birman \cite{birman_book} (``spin map'') is an anti-homomorphism of group.
+To avoid this, we define $i$ as the homomorphism obtained from the original mapping by pre-composing the anti-automorphism of $\fg$ defined by the correspondence $\gamma \mapsto \gamma^{-1}$ for each $\gamma \in \fg$.
+Explicitly, our mapping $i$ is described as follows.
+For any $\gamma \in \fg$, let $l: [0,1] \to \Sigma_g$ be its representing loop with $l(0) = l(1) = * \in \Sigma_g$.
+Considering $l$ as an isotopy of the marked point $*$, take the isotopy $H: \Sigma_g \times [0,1] \to \Sigma_g$ extending $l$ and starting with the identity so that $H(*,t) = l(t)$ for each $t \in [0,1]$ and the initial homeomorphism $H(\cdot, 0)$ is the identity of $\Sigma_g$.
+Denote the ending homeomorphism $H(\cdot, 1)$ by $h_l$, which is actually a homeomorphism $\Sigma_{g,*} \to \Sigma_{g,*}$.
+Then the image $i(\gamma)$ is the isotopy class of $h_l^{-1}$ in $\M_{g,*}$.
+For more details, we refer to \cite{fm}.

+Hereafter, for simplicity of notation, we identify $\fg$ with its image in $\mcg$ under $i$, and omit the symbol $i$, which would cause no confusion.

 The following is a fundamental property of the Birman exact sequence: